 If you enjoy mystery and puzzles, then you should definitely check out the Great Escape Athens.
 This real life escape game is just what you need for an hour of fun.
 Your goal is to make your ultimate escape by using your mind, to solve mysteries with your friends or, why not, to make some new friends as you find your way to freedom.

-Explore what one of the most artsy neighborhood has to offer.
+Explore what one of the most artsy neighbourhoods has to offer.
 Take a three-hour insider tour of Psirri, but also Exarchia and a bit of Kolonaki.
 Learn all the secrets and stroll around one the best museums of Athens: the open-air museum of street art.
 No entrance fee, all you have to do is look up and around and enjoy.
 Book your tour online here or here.

 As one of the most creative districts in Athens, Psirri is home to many art galleries and workshops.
 While strolling around, you may stumble upon one or two randomly, and there are a few worth visiting, such as the small gallery of Sarri12.
-Also AD Gallery, established in 1986, exhibits avant-garde Greek and international art, while a.antonopoulou.art, brainchild of Angeliki Aristofanou, is soon opening an exhibition with a collection of kitsch objects by Yiannis Boutaris.
+Also AD Gallery, established in 1986, exhibits avant-garde Greek and international art, while a.antonopoulou.art, brainchild of Angeliki Aristofanou, is recently held an exhibition with a collection of kitsch objects by Yiannis Boutaris.

-On the other hand, if big portions are what you are into, head to Serbetia tou Psirri, an old-time favorite among many Athenians.
+On the other hand, if big portions are what you are into, head to Serbetia tou Psirri, an old-time favourite among many Athenians.
 You will feel at home (or at least in your grandma’s kitchen) and get to taste traditional desserts dishes from all over the country.
 Portions are big, prices are appropriate and the place also has a terrace for those warm sunny days.
 Your Instagram feed will definitely get sweeter.

 Σερμπετόσπιτο, Athina | Courtesy of Nancy's Sweet Home